kevinding0218/InterviewDocuments/Q and A/Interview - Java.md

 - _StringBuffer_  is different from  _StringBuilder_  in that it is thread-safe.
 If you need to manipulate a string in a single thread, use  _StringBuilder_  instead.

-#### Difference between Java Heap Space and Stack Memory
-1.  **Heap** memory is used by **all the parts of the application** whereas **stack** memory is used only by **one thread of execution**.
-2. Whenever an **object** is created, it’s always **stored in the Heap space and stack memory c ontains the reference to it.
-Stack memory only contains local primitive variables and reference variables to objects in heap space**.
-3. Objects stored in the heap are globally accessible whereas stack memory can’t be accessed by other threads.
-4. Memory management in stack is done in LIFO manner whereas it’s more complex in Heap memory because it’s used globally.
-Heap memory is divided into Young-Generation, Old-Generation etc, more details at  [Java Garbage Collection](https://www.journaldev.com/2856/java-jvm-memory-model-memory-management-in-java).
-5. Stack memory is short-lived whereas heap memory lives from the start till the end of application execution.
-6. We can use  **-Xms**  and  **-Xmx**  JVM option to define the startup size and maximum size of heap memory.
-We can use  **-Xss**  to define the stack memory size.
-7. When stack memory is full, Java runtime throws  `java.lang.StackOverFlowError`  whereas if heap memory is full, it throws  `java.lang.OutOfMemoryError: Java Heap Space`  error.
-8. Stack memory size is very less when compared to Heap memory.
-Because of simplicity in memory allocation (LIFO), stack memory is very fast when compared to heap memory.
-##### Stack vs Heap
-- The stack is a part of memory that contains information about **nested method** calls down to the current position in the program.
-It also contains all **local variables and references to objects on the heap** defined in currently executing methods.
-- This structure allows the runtime to return from the method knowing the address whence it was called, and also clear all local variables after exiting the method.
-Every thread has its own stack.
-- The heap is a large bulk of memory intended for allocation of objects.
-When you create an object with the  **new**  keyword, it gets allocated on the heap. **However, the reference to this object lives on the stack.**
 ### Java main method [Link](https://www.journaldev.com/12552/public-static-void-main-string-args-java-main-method)
 ### Java Static [Link](https://www.javainterviewpoint.com/top-10-java-interview-questions-on-static-keyword/)
 ### Java Default Method